Inference with Mondrian Random Forests: Setup

 \subsection{Data generation}

-Throughout this paper, we assume that the data satisfies Assumption~\ref{ass:data}.
-We begin with a definition of H{\"o}lder continuity which will be used for controlling the bias of various estimators.
+We begin with a definition of H{\"o}lder continuity, which is used to determine a target class of regression functions, and which participates in controlling the bias of various estimators.

 \begin{definition}[H{\"o}lder continuity]